Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 Delta robots

-Then there’s the delta robots.
+Then there’s the Delta robots.
 They have a spider-like appearance, with parallelogram-shaped arms, but they’re super quick and accurate, covering a work area between 500 to 1500mm.

 They're fantastic for moving objects with precision without missing a beat.
 The catch is their complex design, which often means higher costs and more involved integration processes.